He said to them, “Let the little children come to me, and do not hinder them, for the kingdom of God belongs to such as these. Mark 10:14

-Third Grade Bible Lock-In teaches third graders and their parent/guardian the foundational tools for exploring the bible for a life long journey of reading and study.
-The lock-in begins with a child/parent session at 6:00 p.m. on a Friday evening.
-Third graders are invited to spend the night at the church for additional learning and games through Saturday morning.
-The lock-in concludes with a final child/parent session.
+Third Grade Bible Discovery teaches third graders and their parent/guardian the foundational tools for exploring the bible for a life long journey of reading and study.
+The program includes a child/parent session and then the children have the opportunity for additional learning and games.
 Bibles will be distributed to all third graders in our worship services on the following Sunday.
 Contact Allison Kelly with questions.

 PCPC Retreat at Cedarkirk is an opportunity to enjoy God’s gift of creation through playing games, building relationships, and worshipping together along the Alafia River.
 The weekend will also provide the opportunity to canoe, zip-line, swim, hunt for sharks teeth, go for walks, or just sit in a rocking chair.
 Watch for dates in the Upcoming Events.

 Stone Soup and the Living Nativity on the first Sunday in Advent help children and families prepare for the Christmas season in a meaningful way.
 Beginning at 4:00 p.m. in the Gym, stations will be set up for families to make Advent Wreaths, gingerbread nativities, ornaments, and much more!
 A simple supper is served in Fellowship Hall 5:00-6:00 p.m.
 Children wishing to participate in the Living Nativity are invited to the game room for costuming at 5:30 p.m.
 The Living Nativity begins on the lawn outside of the sanctuary at 6:15 p.m.